A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds

 \subsection{Acknowledgements}

-I am deeply indebted to Erwan Lanneau for introducing to the world of tranlation surfaces and suggesting the questions studied in this text, and many more.
-I would also like to thank Barak Weiss, Pascal Hubert and Duc Manh Nguyen for having discussed with me those results which have significantly benefited from their insightful comments.
+I am deeply indebted to Erwan Lanneau for introducing to the world of translation surfaces and suggesting the questions studied in this text, and many more.
+I would also like to thank Barak Weiss, Pascal Hubert, Duc-Manh Nguyen and Alex Wright for having discussed with me these results which have significantly benefited from their insightful comments.
 This work has been partially supported by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the French program Investissement d’avenir.